 Bloc is an online bootcamp that helps people learn the technical skills necessary to land a job as a web developer or a designer.
-The courses are designed for beginners to learn the fundamentals of the subject so that they can land a job as that role.
+The courses help beginners learn the fundamentals of the subject so that they can land a job as that role.

 They offer career coaching alongside the technical training.
-Students in the program meet with their mentor once a week and if they have questions beyond that, the mentor can take 1-3 days to respond.
+Students in the program meet with their mentor once a week.
+If they have questions beyond that, the mentor can take 1-3 days to respond.
 If Bloc alumni do not receive a job within 6 months of graduating from the program, they get their money back.

 Who is Bloc for?

-Since the program is meant for beginners to learn the fundamentals, people who have no experience in design or web development but are looking to move into this career path could benefit from Bloc.
+The program is for beginners to learn the fundamentals.
+Therefore, people with no experience in design or web development but are looking to move into this career path could benefit from Bloc.

 What does Bloc cost?
 How much work is involved?